With black lung fund in jeopardy, taxpayers could foot bill

 But the expected shortfalls will be covered by taxpayers instead of coal companies, adding more debt to the already struggling fund.
 And at least one Republican congressman from the coalfields has added his voice to the chorus of miners and advocates worried that the fund's promise to sick workers and their families ultimately might not be kept.

-Longtime U.S. Rep. Hal Rogers, a Republican from Kentucky's Appalachian region, said a government report shows the the trust fund "is on an unsustainable path, potentially putting the benefits on which many families in my region rely in jeopardy."
+Longtime U.S. Rep. Hal Rogers, a Republican from Kentucky's Appalachian region, said a government report shows the trust fund "is on an unsustainable path, potentially putting the benefits on which many families in my region rely in jeopardy."

 The cut potentially means hundreds of millions in savings for coal companies, though Trump's Labor Department acknowledges that the trust fund's purpose was for the industry to pay for the health of workers who got sick mining coal.